Is Lioh An Acid Or Base

 Handling and Storage

 Lithium hydroxide is a corrosive substance and should be handled with care.
-When working with LiOH, always wear appropriate personal protective equipment (PPE), including gloves, safety goggles, and a lab coat.
-Avoid direct contact with skin and eyes.
+That said, when working with LiOH, always wear appropriate personal protective equipment (PPE), including gloves, safety goggles, and a lab coat.
+Because of that, avoid direct contact with skin and eyes.
 In case of contact, rinse immediately with plenty of water and seek medical attention.

 Store LiOH in a tightly sealed container in a cool, dry, and well-ventilated area.
 Keep it away from incompatible materials such as acids and oxidizing agents.
 Proper storage prevents unwanted reactions and maintains the integrity of the compound.